 As no mention had been made of setting one bill against the other at the time of the order for the clothes, the judge decided that the doctor had to pay up !!

-Born in Ilkeston in 1866, their son William Horton Date returned to Ilkeston and the 1891 census shows him as a General Practitioner working with GP Harry Potter in Bath Street.
-In 1893 while practicing at Culmstock, Devon, he married Margaret Adlington, daughter of the late William Sampson Adlington, at Holy Trinity Church in Ilkeston.
+Born in Ilkeston in 1866, their son William Horton Date returned to Elmhurst in Ilkeston, having passed the exams to enter the Royal College of Surgeons (England) in 1888, and the 1891 census shows him as a General Practitioner working with GP Harry Potter in Bath Street.
+On September 14th, 1893, while practicing at Culmstock, Devon, he married Margaret Adlington, daughter of the late William Sampson Adlington, at Holy Trinity Church in Ilkeston.

 In 1858 Dr. Wallis was residing at Bath Hotel Villa.
 He took over from Dr. Ralph Coulson when the latter, who was visiting the private mental hospital at Wyke House, Isleworth, died in October 1860.

-He appears on the 1861 census at Bath Street with his wife Mary Dorothy (nee Foster), daughter of John and Mary Ann (nee White).
+Dr. Eaton appears on the 1861 census at Bath Street with his wife Mary Dorothy (nee Foster), daughter of John and Mary Ann (nee White).
 At the end of 1861 he was admitted a Licentiate of the Royal College of Physicians of London.
+He left the town a few months later to live and practise in his wife’s home town of Bingham, Nottinghamshire.

 By 1870 he was at Wilton Place.
 (J.G.Harrod & Co Directory).